UladzislauBandarenko/cs2price_prediction/course-diploma-projects-docs-main/docs/02-technical/criteria/Ml/model_comparison.md

 The model selection strategy combines:
 - domain-driven decomposition of the problem,
 - a unified and well-justified algorithm choice,
-- careful consideration of accuracy–latency trade-offs.
+- careful consideration of accuracyâ€“latency trade-offs.

 As a result, the final system achieves high predictive performance, clear interpretability, and production readiness across multiple CS2 market segments.